Armagh expected - which only made defeat hurt more

 But the Armagh fans streaming out of MacCumhaill Park didn't look to be taking the positives after seeing the Ulster Championship door slammed in their faces yet again.

 I later saw one Armagh supporter dropping his match programme into a wheelie bin on the main street as he headed for his car.
-It was clearly not one for souvenir collection and top marks as well for his litter awareness.
+It was clearly not one for the souvenir collection and top marks as well for his litter awareness.

 Granted Armagh had appeared harshly treated immediately following the second-half throw-in when an otherwise subdued Rian O'Neill bundled the ball into the net from close range only for referee Maurice Deegan to disallow the effort - apparently adjudging that the full-forward had fouled Shaun Patton in the process.